 Knysna Lifestyle Estate – an opportunity to comfortably transition into a new way of life.

-An estate like Knysna Lifestyle Estate offers retirees an opportunity to embrace a new lifestyle.
+A secure estate like Knysna Lifestyle Estate offers retirees an opportunity to embrace a new lifestyle.
 Sporting facilities like the swimming pool, gym and tennis court make it easy to start participating in a new sport that interests you.
 The estate even offers spinning and stretch and tone classes.

 Knysna and the Garden Route are home to some of the most beautiful golf courses on the planet, and the Knysna Lifestyle Estate makes a great hub for exploring these courses.